HonzaMat/PyOpenocdClient/README.md

 * automatic integration testing against multiple version of OpenOCD;

-* the code is multiplatform and portable -- it does not have any dependencies except for the Python standard library;
+* the code is multiplatform and portable &mdash; it does not have any dependencies except for the Python's standard library;

 * fully open-source under a permissive license (MIT license).